Experiential Learning (EXEL) Program

 This process may take up to three weeks, but can happen sooner, depending upon how fast each approval happens.
 You also need to be able to register for the class in SOLAR before the ADD deadline for the quarter.

 After your experience begins, you'll need to complete a final evaluation survey when prompted to do so by email via Handshake.
-These evaluations must be completed on time, and will be required in order for you to receive PE credit for your EXEL experience.
 Your supervisor will also receive a final evaluation survey via email which will ask them to confirm that you completed at least ten hours of work during the experience.
+These evaluations must be completed before grades are due for that term, and will be required in order for you to receive PE credit for your EXEL experience.

 International students planning to utilize CPT must also keep in mind that they are not eligible to begin work until they have received their new I-20 with CPT authorization from ISS.
 CPT authorization is approved by ISS, and students should plan to submit required documentation at least 10 business days prior to the anticipated first day of work.